shettyabhishek/angular-dymc-comps/README.md

 Angular 13 onwards there is no need to used the ComponentFactoryResolver for creating the the instance of the component to be added.
 This could be achieved directly using the ViewContainerRef.

+This repo has sample implemented covering 4 scenarios which could be using independently or combined as per the programmers need
+- Implementing Dynamic component rendering using ViewContainerRef
+- Implementing Dynamic component rendering using ViewContainerRef, where the components are loaded from a config (JSON) file.
+- Implementing Dynamic component rendering using NgComponentOutlet attribute directive
+- Implementing Dynamic component rendering using NgComponentOutlet attribute directive, when the component is Lazy Loaded.

 ## Development server